 The ‘Friends for Life’ programme promotes positive mental health and educates children as to how to deal with feelings and emotions in a positive way.
 It teaches them techniques and strategies, such as mindfulness and relaxation exercises, to help them cope with difficult situations which they may experience.

-Throughout the year our newly elected ‘Active Friendship Committee’ runs competitions for poems, songs and slogans based on the friendship theme.
-Every year the committee organises a ‘Friendship Week’.
+Throughout the year we run competitions for poems, songs and slogans based on the friendship theme.
+Every year we organise a ‘Friendship Week’.
 During this week there are daily lessons based on respect for others, kindness and promoting positive mental health.
 Each day begins with a ‘Happy Thought for the Day’ and some mindfulness activities.
 In the hall we erect a ‘Random Act of Kindness’ board and encourage all pupils and staff to fill the board with as many Random Acts as they can during the week.
 Other activities throughout the week include breakfast mornings, buddy reading, friendship bracelet making and whole school picnics.
 The week concludes with a whole school ‘Friendship Assembly’ where each class performs their friendship poem or song they prepared during the week.

 St.Tiarnach’s where friendship rules!!